DakotahGodfrey/react-reddit-client/README.md

 ### **React-Router:**

-to handle the applications various routes.
+to handle internal routing.

-### **Lighthouse**

-to audit the application and ensure it follows best practices, you can view a copy of the current [desktop scores here](./public/desktop_lighthouse_scores.pdf), and [mobile scores here](./public/mobile_lighthouse_scores.pdf).

 ### **Cypress**
   For writing and executing E2E tests.

 ## Features
 - ### Search
   Users are able to search for both subreddits and individual posts with a search term.
 - ### Home Page